Digest

 David Hart, Silversmith

 Third-generation silversmith at Hart Gold & Silversmiths in the Old Silk Mill, Chipping Campden - the last working workshop of Ashbee's Guild of Handicraft.
 Grandson of George Hart, who came to Campden with the Guild in 1902; brought into the workshop by his father Henry in 1956.
-Eighty-eight at the time of the visit, and seventy years at the bench this July, still raising silver by hand.
+Eighty-seven at the time of the visit, and seventy years at the bench this July, still raising silver by hand.

 MK-0010 -